 Our programs work to ensure that those with ASD have every opportunity to thrive and be productive.
 Through workshops, social and recreational activities, and support and respite care, parents, teachers and other caregivers can learn how best to help those with ASD realize their full potential.

-*Please note that with the exception of attorneys Mira Posner and Jamie Aten, WAAA’s health law advocates and parent partners are not attorneys.
+*Please note that with the exception of attorney Mira Posner, WAAA’s health law advocates and parent partners are not attorneys.
 Any information they provide is not a substitute for specific legal advice.*

 Meet our advocates:

 Ms. Posner has been working with Washington Autism Alliance and Advocacy since the fall of 2013 to provide free legal advice to families appealing insurance denials of coverage for treatments for autism.
 Ms. Posner’s legal background includes her work as a staff attorney at Teamchild, where her focus was on special education and school discipline appeals, and the Northwest Justice Project, where she worked on public benefits, housing, mental health, education, and seniors’ law.

 Ms. Posner earned her Juris Doctor from the Seattle University School of Law, and a Bachelor of Science in Accounting from the University of Idaho.
 She lives in Seattle with her husband, their two children, and three cats.